gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/cheatsheet.md

   - **Pad Mute**: Duplicate clip length
   - **16 Level**: Select clip
   - **Erase**: Delete clip
+- **Note Repeat** for Fixed Length Recording, note denominator is the number of beats (triplets are the same)

 ### B - Notes
 - Black keys are blue, white keys are yellow